GeertHuls/todo-app/README.md

 Open the ./todo-app/Exponent folder to load the project.
 To start the app, click the Device/Open on android (ctrl + d) button while running an emulated android device.

+## FullAppTodo

+Use react-native-cli to build and deploy your app.

+### Usage

+Install react-native-cli:
+> npm install -g react-native-cli

+Create a new project:
+> react-native init SomeApp

+To this project, cd into the TodoAppFull dir.
+Ensure you an emulated device running, then:
+> react-native run-android